For more information contact:

 - Academic Signature

-The academic signature consists of a combination of the words “Washington State University” in the official University font and the Cougar head symbol.
+The academic signature consists of a combination of the words “Washington State University” and the Cougar head symbol on a crimson shield.
 The signature serves to identify the University in all forms of communication.
 For information and examples, go to the University Communications WSU Brand website (brand.wsu.edu/).

 Licensing is the process of obtaining legal permission through a contract for the right to use an individual’s or organization’s trademarks.
 An individual or company who enters into such an agreement is referred to as a licensee.